manuelkiessling/simplecd/README.md

 `./_simplecd/run-unit-tests /var/tmp/simplecd/projects/e70081c0e267ac64454c27f5e600d214`

-If the script file for a given step a to e is not found, SimpleCD simply skips this step and continues with the next step.
+If the script file for a given step is not found, SimpleCD simply skips this step and continues with the next step.

 If the keyword *reset* is provided as the third parameter, SimpleCD does not start a delivery, but instead removes all working data related to the given